 - Follows an annual topical calendar used to balance strategic, operational, compliance, and cultural matters, among others, and receives detailed reports on those topics, in addition to ad hoc subjects, throughout the year. - · Utilizes clear and proactive Board meeting agendas to achieve high productivity at each meeting. - Holds executive sessions during every meeting, with the CEO present and then with only the independent directors.
-Relevant feedback is then reported to the CEO and the management team, creating a feedback loop from the Board to the management team. - Maintains regular communication with the CEO and management team, apart from formal Board meetings, to ensure consistent and continuous progress toward established goals. - Employs Board technology tools to review Board materials and to remain informed of ongoing Company endeavors, to efficiently communicate with the management team and to take formal action when necessary. - Performs in-depth organizational structure reviews, through the Organization & Compensation Committee, of line and functional teams within the Company to assess leadership bench strength, culture, succession planning, diversity and related matters.
-In addition, the Organization & Compensation Committee regularly reviews associate engagement scores, which maintained momentum during 2020.
-Commitment to our associates only strengthened during the pandemic, with 90% of our associates saying that Humana is committed to their health and wellbeing. - Hosts an annual succession dinner with rising leaders in the Company, whose leadership position is below management team level, to personally engage with them and allow an opportunity for those leaders to offer feedback directly to the Board. - Receives continued education from external consultants on a wide range of industry topics to keep them apprised of the latest trends and anticipated future trajectories.
-In addition to our director's individual pursuits, Board education opportunities during 2020, included, (i) a formal education session with external consultants; (ii) guest speaker attendance during select meetings; and (iii) routine briefings on regulatory developments.
+Relevant feedback is then reported to the CEO and the management team, creating a feedback loop from the Board to the management team. - Maintains regular communication with the CEO and management team, apart from formal Board meetings, to ensure consistent and continuous progress toward established goals. - Employs Board technology tools to review Board materials and to remain informed of ongoing Company endeavors, to efficiently communicate with the management team and to take formal action when necessary. - Performs in-depth organizational structure reviews, through the Organization & Compensation Committee, of line and functional teams within the Company to assess leadership bench strength, culture, succession planning, diversity and related matters, and engages regularly with rising leaders within the Company.
+In addition, the Organization & Compensation Committee regularly reviews associate engagement scores, which maintained momentum during 2021, with 89% of our associates saying that Humana is committed to their health and well-being. - Receives continued education from external consultants on a wide range of industry topics to keep them apprised of the latest trends and anticipated future trajectories.
+In addition to our director's individual pursuits, Board education opportunities during 2021, included, (i) a formal education session with external consultants; (ii) guest speaker attendance during select meetings; and (iii) routine briefings on regulatory developments.